Andro1meda/custom-decision-tree-project/ReadME.md

 The Scikit-learn implementation demonstrated superior computational efficiency and generally stronger predictive performance.

 However, the custom implementation achieved comparable results and in some cases outperformed Scikit-learn at specific tree depths.

+*_More information and figures are found in the full report "Project.pdf", "Project - Copy.Rmd" includes code snippets for the figures and statistical tests_*